ickybodclay/adventurebot/README.md

    - The Twitch channel that you want to observe chat of
    - The Discord guild id\* (server you want bot to join)
    - The Dicord voice channel id\* (voice channel you want bot to join)
-   - An OpenAI API key
+   - An OpenAI API key OR KoboldAI Base Url if using Adventure Bot

    \*Note: use Discord developer mode so you can easily right click and "Copy ID" for these values